Breast Reconstructive and Symmetry Surgery Following Mastectomy

 DESCRIPTIONReconstructive breast surgery is defined as a surgical procedure designed to restore the normal appearance of the breast after surgery, accidental injury or trauma.
 Breast reconstruction is distinguished from cosmetic procedures by the presence of a medical condition, e.g., breast cancer, which leads to the need for breast reconstruction.
 On some occasions, surgery is performed on the contralateral, normal breast to achieve symmetry.

-Reconstructive breast surgery, in all stages, on the diseased breast as a result of a mastectomy (not including a lumpectomy; located in the Glossary section of this manual) is considered medically necessary.
+Reconstructive breast surgery, in all stages, on the diseased breast as a result of a mastectomy (not including a lumpectomy; as defined by CPT code 19120; located in the Glossary section of this manual) is considered medically necessary.
 (See Applicable Mandate Requirements below.)

 Surgery on the non-diseased breast, to establish symmetry between the two breasts, is considered medically necessary.
 (See Applicable Mandate Requirements below.)